-To fill this gap in the literature, we designed a lab experiment comparing the relative effectiveness of conceptually-focused pedagogies, practice-based pedagogies, and a mix of both.
-We developed interventions to reflect, to our knowledge, common forms of conceptually-focused and practice-based pedagogies currently used in the field.
-We then tested these approaches in the context of preparing PSTs to elicit and respond to student thinking during math instruction, a relatively complex practice requiring the noticing and interpretation of student thinking and the formulation of a response based on content and instructional goals (Barnhart & van Es, 2015; Boerst et al., 2011; Shaughnessy & Boerst, 2018).
+We developed our interventions to reflect - as best as possible within the confines of a lab experiment - common forms of traditional and practice-based pedagogies currently used in the field.
+We then tested these interventions in the context of preparing PSTs to elicit and respond to student thinking during math instruction, a relatively complex practice requiring the noticing and interpretation of student thinking and the formulation of a response based on content and instructional goals (Barnhart & van Es, 2015; Boerst et al., 2011; Shaughnessy & Boerst, 2018).
 Given its relationship to student learning, eliciting and responding to student thinking is generally agreed to be an essential teaching practice for novice teachers to acquire during teacher preparation (Blazar, 2015; Bransford et al., 1999; Kane et al., 2011; Nystrand & Gamoran, 1991).
 Thus our primary research question guiding study design and analysis was:

-Research Question #1: Which teacher education pedagogy is most effective in preparing study participants to elicit and respond to student thinking during math instruction: (1) reading then reflecting on research (conceptually-focused); (2) decomposing a video of expert teaching and then approximating practice with peers and a teacher educator (practice-based); or (3) reading research and then decomposing a video of expert teaching (mixed)?
+Research Question #1: Which teacher education pedagogy is most effective in preparing study participants to elicit and respond to student thinking during math instruction: (1) reading then reflecting on research (traditional); (2) decomposing a video of expert teaching and then approximating practice with peers and a teacher educator (practice-based); or (3) reading research and then decomposing a video of expert teaching (mixed)?

 We answered this question using two outcome measures: vignettes that presented a short snippet of mathematics instruction and then asked participants to write how they would respond to a particular student; and live enactments that required participants to teach mathematics for up to 10 minutes to two trained actors.
-Given theory that suggests conceptually-focused pedagogies are more comprehensive (i.e., preparing PSTs with mental models that guide practice regardless of situation and context) and some scholars' concerns that practice-based pedagogies may be too narrow in their focus (i.e., leading PSTs to learn "decontextualized moves"), we designed the live enactments to measure eliciting and responding to student thinking across two different teaching tasks.
+Given theory that suggests traditional pedagogies are more comprehensive (i.e., preparing PSTs with mental models that guide practice regardless of situation and context) and some scholars' concerns that practice-based pedagogies may be too narrow in their focus (i.e., leading PSTs to learn "decontextualized moves"), we designed the live enactments to measure eliciting and responding to student thinking across two different teaching tasks.
 One teaching task (teaching students who provide correct answers) aligned closely with participants' training during the interventions; the other task (teaching students who provide incorrect answers) allowed research participants to elicit and respond to students, but was not the focus of the interventions.
 We assessed participants on these two different tasks to answer the following question:

-Research Question #2: Are there differences across treatment conditions in performance on teaching tasks that are more proximal vs more distal to the intervention focus?
+Research Question #2: Are there differences across treatment conditions in performance on teaching tasks that are more vs less proximal to the intervention focus?